aiidateam/aiida-website/docs/news/posts/2024-12-13-core-plugins.md

 ### [`aiida-hyperqueue`](https://github.com/aiidateam/aiida-hyperqueue/)

-If you've ever run simulations on a high-performance computing (HPC) infrastructure, you're likely familiar with scheduling systems such as SLURM, SGE and PBSPro (AiiDA supports all of these, by the way :wink:).
+If you've ever run simulations on a high-performance computing (HPC) infrastructure, you're likely familiar with scheduling systems such as SLURM, SGE and PBSPro (AiiDA supports all of these, by the way 😉).
-However, you might run into issues when running many small calculations through AiiDA on these queueing systems.
+However, you might have issues when running many small calculations through AiiDA on these queueing systems.
 Maybe your HPC cluster has a low limit on the number of active jobs allowed at any time, or the total queueing time for your workflow becomes prohibitively large.
 In this case, you might want to have a look at the `aiida-hyperqueue` plugin, which interfaces AiiDA with the [HyperQueue scheduler](https://github.com/It4innovations/hyperqueue).
 This allows you to run many jobs in parallel on a single node, and avoids having to requeue for each calculation in your workflow.